Algonquins of Pikwàkanagàn First Nation

-As of October, 2008, the registered population of the First Nation was 1,992 people, of which only 406 people lived on their own reserve.
+As of March 2025, the registered population of the First Nation was 4,395 people, of which only 459 on reserve.

 Reserve

 The First Nation have reserved for themselves the Pikwakanagan Indian Reserve, formerly known as Golden Lake 39 Indian Reserve.
 Their reserve of 688.8 ha is adjacent to the hamlet of Golden Lake which is located between the villages of Killaloe and Eganville, about 40 km south of Pembroke.
 The land straddles the south shores of Golden Lake and the Bonnechere River.